HOPE-UIB-BIO/R-Ratepol-package/README.md

 #### Example 1

-Estimate RoC values for *Dallican Water* site using *Age-weighed smoothing* of the data and *Chord dissimilarity* coefficient.
-Pollen data will not standardised to a certain pollen count and age uncertainties from *Bchron* will not be used.
+Estimate RoC values for *Dallican Water* site using *Age-weighted smoothing* of the data and *Chord dissimilarity* coefficient.
+Pollen data will not be standardised to a certain pollen count and age uncertainties from *Bchron* will not be used.

 ``` r
 sequence_01 <-